-7.THE CHECK ROUTE
+8. THE CHECK ROUTE

-The Check Route is a planned journey, preferably on foot, along which a person carries out a number of discreet checks in order to determine whether they are under surveillance.
+Check Route is a planned journey, preferably on foot, along which a person carries out a number of discreet checks in order to determine whether they are under surveillance.
 These checks take place at predetermined check points which must give you the opportunity of checking for possible surveillance without arousing the suspicion of those tailing you.

-The check route should cover a distance of 3-4km, include such activities as shopping, making innocent enquiries, catching a bus, enjoying refreshments etc, and should last about one hour.
-The route should include quiet and busy areas bearing in mind that it is easier that you have a valid reason for your movements.
-If your actions are strange and inexplicable you will arouse the suspicions of those following you.
+The check route should cover a distance of 3-4km, include such activities as shopping, making innocent enquiries, catching a bus, enjoying a refreshment etc., and should last about one hour.
+The route should include quiet and busy areas bearing in mind that it is easier to spot a tail in uncrowded places.
+It is essential that your behaviour appears normal and that you have a valid reason for your movements.
+If your actions are strange and inexplicable, you will arouse the susplicions of those following you.

 Here is an example of a typical check route.
-Shortage of space obliges us to confine the check points into a smaller area just a few city blocks than would actually be the case.
-Check points (Diagram 4)
+Shortage of space obliges us to confine the check points into a smaller area - just a few city blocks - than would actually be the case: Check Points are numbered 1 to 12.